dapr/docs/reference/api/actors_api.md

 ### Invoke timer

-Invokes a timer for an acto rwith the specified timerName
+Invokes a timer for an actor rwith the specified timerName

 #### HTTP Request